lilydjwg/nvchecker/docs/usage.rst

 Dependency
 ----------
 - Python 3.7+
-- Python library: structlog, tomli, platformdirs
+- Python library: structlog, platformdirs, tomli (on Python < 3.11)
 - One of these Python library combinations (ordered by preference):

   * tornado + pycurl